bbepis/XUnity.AutoTranslator/README.md

 In this example there are 3 named groups, two of which are optional (standard regex syntax).
 The replacement pattern identifies these named group by surrounding the name with `${}`.

-If the identifier name ends in `_i` it means that the string will not be attempted to be translated, but rather transfered as is.
+If the identifier name ends in `_i` it means that the string will not be attempted to be translated, but rather transferred as is.
 Generally this is not really needed as the plugin is smart enough to determine if something should be translated or not.

 So what would this regex split?
 It would split strings like this: